exposit/dw-playbooks/README.md

 ```

-Note: Please use your own words or a short excerpt from the product page.
+Note: Please use your own words or a short quote from the product page.